gizemDogan23/gizemDogan23/README.md

 ## About Me

-- 👀 I’m passionate about discovering innovative solutions through data and algorithms.
+- 👀 I’m currently working on WVU
-- 💼 I'm a mathematician and data scientist, working on exciting projects and looking forward to new challenges.
-- 📚 I’m pursuing a PhD degree in Mathematics, focusing on advanced research and applications.
+- 📚 I’m pursuing a PhD degree in Mathematics
-- 🧩 I love solving complex problems and constantly improving my skills.

-Feel free to connect with me and explore my projects!
+-  👯 I’m looking to collaborate on Deep Learning projects
+-  📫 How to reach me: [📧 on e-mail](mailto:gizem.dogan2324@gmail.com)